pranavdeshai/anki-prettify/README.md

 To update to the latest version of Prettify (themes/note types), just download the required decks again.

-> **Important**: The already existing templates and styles will be _overwritten_ once you import the deck with updated content.
+> **Warning**: The already existing templates and styles will be _overwritten_ once you import the deck with updated content.
 To avoid any loss of edits, it is highly recommended that you use clones of the downloaded note types.
 (Refer to [Anki manual - Adding a note type](https://docs.ankiweb.net/editing.html#adding-a-note-type) for instructions on cloning a note type).

 ## Add-on support